cosmos/gaia/docs/modules/gov.md

 #### Submission Updates

-Additionally the new gov module now accommodates proposals with multiple arbitrary message execution.
-For `v0.46` of the Cosmos SDK, only `MsgSend`, `MsgSoftwareUpgrade`, and `MsgCancelUpgrade` are supported by executing `submit-proposal`.
-Signaling proposals can also be submitted with the new api by leaving the messages field empty and populating the metadata field with the corresponding proposal text.
-The remaining proposal types must use `submit-proposal` until more message types are supported.

 This means that a single proposal could execute multiple bank send messages, or both a software upgrade and bank send message.